kyma-project/test-infra/development/gcp/cloud-functions/rotateserviceaccount/README.md

-# Rotate service account cloud function
+# Rotate service account Cloud Function

 ## Overview

-This cloud function creates new key for a GCP service account and updates the requesting secret data.
+This Cloud Function creates new key for a GCP service account and updates the requesting secret data.
 The function is triggered by a  Pub/Sub message sent by a secret stored in Secret Manager.

 1. Secret in Secret Manager sends a Pub/Sub message to `secret-manager-notifications` Pub/Sub topic.
 2. The Cloud Function is started.